-Description:This unit of study covers a variety of research methods relevant to research in a community development context.
-The ontological and epistemological foundations to various approaches to research (eg positivism, critical rationalism, interpretivism, critical theory, realism, structuration theory and feminism) will be critically reviewed.
-Students will become broadly familiar with the issues of logic and methodology and quantitative and qualitative research methods.
-They should also be able to select a research topic(s), design research proposal(s) and adopt appropriate research methods.
+Description:This unit of study covers a variety of research methods relevant to research in a community development or digital media context.
+The ontological and epistemological foundations to various approaches to social research will be artically reviewed.
+Students will become broadly familiar with the concepts of logic and methodology and quantitative and qualitative research methods.
+They will be able to select a research topic(s), design research proposal(s) and adopt appropriate research methods.
 To emphasis skills development in research training, students will practice with (and use) commonly used social research software tools.